What the PMI Report for CFOs Means for You

 The PMI report proved to be prescient, as supply chain disruptions roiled many industries and demand outstripped supply for many products.
-CFOs who acted on that PMI report took strategic measures such as stockpiling raw materials and locking in transportation contracts, mitigating the worst of the impact.
+CFOs who acted on that PMI report took strategic measures to mitigate the worst of the impact.
+These included stockpiling raw materials and locking in transportation contracts.

 Turnaround Can Happen Quickly: CFOs Need to Have Predictive Capability to Shift Quickly

-The lesson to be learned from these two Manufacturing PMI reports is that change can happen dramatically in the manufacturing sector.
+What’s the lesson from these two Manufacturing PMI reports?
+Change can happen dramatically in the manufacturing sector.
 However, more commonly, it is a multi-month trend that can be tracked and used in projections as a leading indicator.

 CFOs need to leverage the PMI report.
 They also need to act strategically based on those leading indicators, and that’s where Arkestro comes into the picture.
 Arkestro provides the ability for a CFO to have full visibility into the three key areas of business impact: